 It has to be said however that the quality of whisky on offer at the distillery that day was insanely high and I would have been quite happy to take one of each home with me.
 Alas, sense (my wife) prevailed and I settled for a single bottle of a direct-from-cask Port Charlotte.

 The cask in question was No. 1615: a Grenache Blanc wine cask.
 The spirit had aged for ten years and was currently sitting at 58.6% alcohol by volume.

 filled with heavily peated Port Charlotte.
 The whisky has aged for 10 years and comes in at a punchy 58.6%.
 The nose is a strange but fascinating combination of fruit and peat smoke – locked in a constant battle for your attention.
 There’s earthy Peat Smoke and Charcoal right from the off but with lots of fruit like Raisins, Sultanas, Blackcurrant and zesty Lime.
 On the palate there’s a burst of Lime, Orange, Blackcurrant and Raisins with some Dark Chocolate and then Peat Smoke, trying all the while to dominate but being held in check until the finish where it finally takes control.
 It resembles a sherry cask dram in many ways but with added zest and acidity – possibly from the wine influence?

 The Scores: About the Scoring System…

-Total: 47.5 / 50.
 Delightful stuff.
-Up there with the best I’ve ever had.
+Easily up there with the best I’ve ever had.